-Orange Business Services delivered teleworking in record time to ensure business continuity
+Orange Business delivered teleworking in record time to ensure business continuity

 As the pandemic unfolds, consumers worried about infection and cross-contamination are becoming wary of packaging-free products and produce in supermarkets.
 For example, in countries where coffee shops are still open, most have banned reusable cups.
 Consequently, this has made packaging a priority for many suppliers.